 - They let you obtain extremely high magnifications at the lowest possible cost, which is critical if you have a tight budget.

-- If you have an inexpensive telescope, you can stack Barlow lenses together to gain even more power, which is great for getting up close and personal views.
+- With an inexpensive telescope, you can stack Barlow lenses together to gain even more power, which is great for getting up close and personal views.

 Cons of using a Barlow lens